Federation of Independents: Electoral success and decline

 In the 1949 legislative election the VdU obtained 11.7% of the vote and won 16 seats in the National Council.
 The SPÖ's strategy of creating a split in the non-Socialist vote failed, with both the SPÖ and the ÖVP losing equally to the VdU.
 The party drew most of its support in areas where in pre-war times the rural Landbund had been rooted and in cities with a high percentage of former Nazis.
 At the 1953 legislative election, its share of the vote fell slightly to 10.9% and 14 seats in the National Council.

-Beginning soon after its foundation, the party saw the start of heavy internal strife between the more liberal approach of the founders Kraus and Reimann and the German nationalist faction centering on the former Luftwaffe General Gordon Gollob.
-This led to the collapse of the party, which was absorbed by the newly founded Freedom Party of Austria (FPÖ) of Anton Reinthaller in 1956.
+Beginning soon after its foundation, the party saw the start of heavy internal strife between the more liberal approach of the founders Kraus and Reimann and the German nationalist faction centering on the former Luftwaffe colonel Gordon Gollob.
+This led to the collapse of the party, which was absorbed by the newly founded Freedom Party of Austria (FPÖ) of former SS brigadier Anton Reinthaller in 1956.
+VdU founders Reimann and Kraus left the FPÖ shortly thereafter and the latter lamented over a "long-prepared seizure of power by a small circle of right-wing extremists and Nazi leaders".
+Nevertheless, there was a strong continuity, as 5 of 6 MPs of the FPÖ elected in 1956 had previously been members of VdU.